AuthGuard/DocsSite/docs/extend/exchange.md

 ---
-layout: page
-title: Exchange Service
-permalink: /extend/exchange/
-nav_order: 2
+sidebar_position: 2
-parent: Extend AuthGuard
 ---

 # Exchange Service
-As explained in the [design section](/design), the exchange service powers the whole authentication part of AuthGuard and any flow built on it.
+As explained in the [design section](/docs/design), the exchange service powers the whole authentication part of AuthGuard and any flow built on it.
 You may need to support a differnt type of token which is not one of the ones already present.
 You do not need to change anything in AuthGuard's code to support; you can just make it available to it at runtime.

 ## Exchanges Internally
 Before going ahead to implement your own exchange you need to be aware of the interfaces related to it: